-If you want to upload files from your computer into a remote FTP server, the usual way is to install and use a third party FTP client such as filezilla and cuteftp.
+If you want to upload files from your computer into a remote FTP server, the usual way is to install and use a third party FTP client such as Cyberduck, Filezilla, or CuteFTP.

-In Windows, all you need to do is create a network location that points to the FTP server and you can start copy/pasting files from your local directory into the remote FTP server.
+In Windows, all you need to do is create a network location that points to the remote FTP server you want to access and you can start copy/pasting files from your local directory into the remote FTP server.

 To do this:

 In the Add Network Location Wizard, type in the location of the remote FTP server.